zombcode/cardamomo/README.md

 })
 ```

-you can see, the variable **res** in callback function is for send data to the client.
+As you can see, the variable **res** in the callback function is used to send data to the client.

 ##### POST

-For generate POST patterns you can do
+In order to generate POST patterns you can do:

 ```sh
 c.Post("/post", func(req cardamomo.Request, res cardamomo.Response) {